 3. Deadlift Two Times Your Bodyweight

 Deadlift is one of the most alpha exercises.
 Many people are against it, however it is something we always enjoy throwing in our routines.
 Lifting heavy weights off the ground is one of the most functional exercises you can do.
 Deadlifting two times your bodyweight is the ultimate sign of brute strength.
 Just remember to do it with proper form and weight that you can handle.
 Maybe even wear a belt!

 4. 50 Strict Push-Ups

 Most people in the gym focus on lifting weights and completely ignore the bodyweight exercises.
 For chest, so many people are caught up with the idea of a heavy bench press.
 While bench pressing certainly is something you should throw in your workout routines, it can’t get more functional than working out with your own bodyweight.
-Perform 50 strict push-ups in one set without resting.
+Work towards performing 50 strict push-ups in one set without resting.

 5. 20 Strict Pull-Ups